 “Demetrius has a good testimony from all, and from the truth itself.
 And we also bear witness, and you know that our testimony is true.”

-John now turns to the last of the three personalities that he deals with in 3rd John – Demetrius.
+John now turns to the last of the three personalities he deals within 3rd John – Demetrius.
 John says in effect, “Extend hospitality to Demetrius as a member of my team because he is a man of integrity.”

 John gives a threefold tribute to Demetrius: